 During a Thai Massage treatment session, massage therapists may need to deal with emotional and trauma release of the client.
 Depending on the type of session given, i.e. rather relaxation or therapeutic, and depending on the receptiveness or “openness” of the client, it’s more or less likely that emotional release or emotional outbursts will occur.

 Of course, apart from spontaneous, unexpected release, it may be that we deliberately want to work on trauma release.
 The latter, surely, should always be with consent of the client.

-In this chapter we take a look at how to recognize emotional issues and how we can work with them using Thai Massage.
+In this post we take a look at how to recognize emotional issues and how we can work with them using Thai Massage.
 Note that the following is based on my personal experiences throughout the time of my work as a Thai Massage practitioner.

 Recognizing Emotional Issues

 Emotional tension in the body is often recognized as contractions or tension of muscles or other tissue, tissue knots, tangles, twists and “glued tissue” or adhesions.
 Often we will notice that the receiver’s body feels “closed” and “stiff.”
 This may be all over the body or may be only partially.
 For example: closed hips, a tight closed abdomen, closed heavy chest, and stiff, awkward or inflexible movement, etc.

 However, we need to be aware that not all contractions, knots, tangles and so on are of an emotional origin.
 There might be just physical tension due to an accident, surgery, a particular stressful professional environment or period, a strenuous working posture or position, recent or intense physical exercise, sports, etc.

 I think that we can get the best evidence of an emotional issue when we actually work with the person.
 I want to say that when we touch, stimulate, activate, unblock or untangle a certain area and the receiver reacts emotionally (often with physical reactions like crying, trembling, shaking, or retraction, and the like), we know that we have encountered some sort of emotional issue or blockage.
 Often this goes accompanied by heat-release (that is, old or stuck energy that flows away) and redness of the skin.